Vet approved

 The DHLPP or DHPP is the only canine vaccine considered essential for all dogs in the United States.
 That’s why it’s designated a “core” vaccine.
 Rabies is legally required.

-The rest of the canine vaccines — like corona, Lyme disease and leptospirosis, to name a few — are considered nonessential and should be given to dogs only when a complete risk assessment about the dog’s lifestyle has been made.
+The rest of the canine vaccines — like corona, Lyme disease, and leptospirosis, to name a few — are considered nonessential and should be given to dogs only when a complete risk assessment about the dog’s lifestyle has been made.

 The American Animal Hospital Association (AAHA) publishes vaccine guidelines every few years and updates those recommendations regularly.
 Veterinary immunologists and researchers devise these recommendations and protocols based on scientific data to best protect the general population of dogs.
+You can find more details in their vaccine guidelines.

 • Begin vaccinating puppies at 6–8 weeks of age.